See how we help you build better products with our Design Process

 Smart Categorization Engine:

-: Utilize AI and machine learning algorithms to categorize transactions.
+- Feature: Utilize AI and machine learning algorithms to categorize transactions.

 - Function: Analyze spending patterns to automatically assign expenses to the appropriate categories like groceries, utilities, entertainment, etc.